Amitro123/automation-service/spec.md

 - **Decisions**: Added a new section for PR-Centric Automation and Robust Error Handling.
 - **Next Steps**: Update spec.md to match the documentation changes.

-### [2024-01-09]
+### 2024-05-09
-- **Summary**: Implemented robust error handling and zero silent failures.
-Integrated Jules API for review provider (optional), added rate limiting for LLM calls, and enhanced session memory tracking.
-Improved dashboard visibility of failures and run status.
-Expanded PR-centric automation features including trivial change filtering, PR review comments, and grouped automation updates.
+- **Summary**: Added "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections to the README, and updated Review Provider Configuration.
+Added utils.py and dashboard folder structure.
-- **Decisions**: Prioritized comprehensive logging and structured error returns to ensure all failures are captured and addressed.
-Introduced a configurable review provider to support different LLM APIs and the Jules API.
+- **Decisions**: Added a new section for PR-Centric Automation and Robust Error Handling.
-- **Next Steps**: Refactor code to use the official Jules API client libraries.
-Further improve dashboard metrics related to error rates and LLM usage.
+- **Next Steps**: Update spec.md to match the documentation changes.